laiudm/ZAP/README.txt

 a loaded register to issue 1 cycle early.
 Multiplication takes 4 clock cycles.

 Features:
-- Supports v4 ARM instructions (Only CP15 coprocessor instructions are supported).
+- Supports v4 ARM instructions.
 - Supports v1 Thumb instructions.
-- Auto indexed load and store issue as a single instruction (Uses a 2 write port, 4 read port register file).

 Assumes a dual ported unified cache with write-through (somewhat similar to ARM720T).
 The cache itself is not included but may be attached.